c-x/Ratel/README.md

 * as a PoC to demonstrate some ideas I've in mind (log management, correlation).
 * in a 5 days hardcoding session (hell, this is a PoC, don't be too much crude!)

-If I've some feedback from _YOU_, I will start the developpement of "real" version, in C/C++ for efficiecy (Python is cool, but slooowww...).
+If I've some feedback from _YOU_, I will start the development of "real" version, in C/C++ for efficiecy (Python is cool, but slooowww...).

 ##### In few words, Ratel goals are: